luccahuguet/cool_rust/README.md

 No runtime dependencies required (for Linux x86_64).
 Accessibility mode.
 Shell completions and man pages.
 - [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal, a neofecth for git projects.
 Will count lines of code and separe per language!
 - [bottom](https://github.com/ClementTsang/bottom) - Yet another cross-platform graphical process/system monitor
-- [procs](https://github.com/dalance/procs) - procs is a replacement for ps written in Rust
 - [cargo-update](https://github.com/nabijaczleweli/cargo-update) - A cargo subcommand for checking and applying updates to installed executables

 ### Git - Version control